kidGodzilla/woodhouse/README.md

 - Remember what you told him.
 Forgot what you told Woodhouse to do?
 Get angry, ```woodhouse !!```.

-- QUOTE ARCHER!!
+- QUOTE ARCHER!
 Woodhouse can't resist, whenever he hears his old master's name he just has to blurt out a pearl of wisdom.